How Can I Save Money When I Have No Self-Control?

 Corinne, 29, works for a branding communications firm in New York and is terrible at saving money.
 She’s always felt guilty about it, but assumed that she’d get her act together at some point — namely, the next time she gets a raise or a promotion.
 But now she’s 30 and, despite making significantly more money than she did in her early 20s, she still can’t manage to stop blowing her paychecks on rent, food, travel, clothes, workout classes, and all the other fun (and expensive) things to buy and do in New York.
 She’s generally responsible in other areas of her life — and knows she has to be more disciplined.
 How can she get ahold of her finances when she has no self-control?

-Structured money habits don’t come easily to me.
-Just like you, Corinne, I find spending infinitely more fun than saving, and I need as much help as I can to counteract my impulses.
+Structured money habits don’t come easily to many people.
+Just like you, Corinne, I find spending infinitely more fun than saving, and I need as much help as I can get to counteract my impulses.

 That’s where automating comes in: By pushing financial decisions off my own plate entirely, I minimize the risk of making bad ones.
 Which is great, because I don’t want to make them anyway!
 Who gets ahold of their paycheck and cackles, “Ooh, now I get to figure out how much of this to put in my IRA?”
 Not me, that’s for sure.
 I used to feel awash with icky uncertainty every time a deposit hit my bank account, because I knew I should set some of it aside, but then the “Ooh, money!” would kick in and I’d spend it.